-B224 Marketing Ethics
+B224 Marketing Ethics 40 hours, 4 credits

-Using current case studies, this course is designed to provide students the opportunity to discuss and debate the difference between ethical and unethical business conduct.
-Students will then use this information to understand how today's ideals and principles are applied to the practice of ethical reasoning, marketing decision-making, and accurate reporting with the purpose of understanding guidelines designed to protect and inform today's consumers.
-Prerequisite: E-Commerce
+Using current case-studies, this course is designed to provide students the opportunity to discuss and debate the difference between ethical and unethical business conduct.
+Students will then use this information to understand how today's ideals and principles are applied to the practice of ethical reasoning, marketing decision making and accurate reporting with the purpose of understanding guidelines designed to protect and inform today's consumers.

+Prerequisite: E-Commerce.